Abbeyy/web-chat/README.md

 ## Scripts

-Ensure you are sat within your sappo folder.
+Ensure you are sat within your project's root folder (for example, this might be called sappo or sappo-master).
 Open up a command terminal here.

 ### npm start
 The frontend and backend of this application run concurrently when this command is used.
 You may choose to run them separately.